jasonsbeer/AmigaPCI/developer_guide.md

 Big| <------START
 Little| START------>

 The smallest unit of data considered by the PCI specification is one byte.
 With this consideration, data bytes are swapped to accomodate the conversion in endianess.
 This conversion applies only to the data values, never to address values.
 In 32-bit devices, the first byte consumed is stored at address $03.
 The second at $02, the third at $01, and the fourth at $00.
-This byte swapping is to be implemented in hardware.
+This byte swapping is implemented in the AmigaPCI bridge hardware.

 Table 1.1b.
 Byte swapping between big and little endian devices.
 Endianess|Hex Value|Address $03<br />Bytes 31..24|Address $02<br />Bytes 23..16|Address $01<br />Bytes 15..8|Address $00<br />Bytes 7..0